 Bearing in mind all that you have discussed, what links can you see between mission and sustainability?
+(Leaders, if you are stuck, you could look below at the Five Marks of Mission)

 Try the world association game again.
 If I say 'Mission', what do you say now?